miacsilva/mariaPsicologia-management-client/README.md

 - **View Tournament Table:** As a user I want to see the tournament details, players list and the time table.
 - **View Ranks:** As a user I can see the rankings list for the tournament.

-## Backlog

-- Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating

 <br>